-Choosing a Kindergarten that is right for your child is an important early step in laying a strong foundation for their education.
-There are numerous Kindergarten options available for children and parents.
-Today, more than ever, parents carefully examine their many choices: open enroll or neighborhood, public or private, full day or part day, morning or afternoon, academic or play-based…So what should a parent look for in a Kindergarten program?
+Today, more than ever, parents carefully examine their many choices for Kindergarten: open enroll or neighborhood, public or private, full day or part day, morning or afternoon, academic or play-based…So what should a parent look for in a Kindergarten program?

-Our vibrant new TK Program sits between our Pre-Kindergarten and Kindergarten years with a curriculum that is age appropriate, dynamic, and provides our families with a best-in-class experience.
+Our vibrant TK Program sits between our Pre-Kindergarten and Kindergarten years with a curriculum that supports students with a summer birthday.
+This dynamic and robust program provides families with a perfect experience for those choosing the gift of time.

 World Language instruction at Boulder Country Day School starts with students as young as 2 1/2-years old in our preschool.
 Research analyzed by the education support organization, Ertheo, shows that a major benefit of teaching world language to very young students is an increased ability to connect to other cultures and build tolerance (https://www.ertheo.com/blog/en/learning-a-second-language#connect).
 Both objectives strongly support BCD’s mission.
 When working with very young students, the focus is on providing exposure to the new language and instilling a curiosity for cultures around the world.
 Come Kindergarten, instruction begins to include lots of sensory lessons, allowing the children to explore their world and the new language with their sense of smell and taste.